 1. Higher levels of prostaglandins

-This can cause symptoms such as:
+This can lead to digestive symptoms such as:

-• Abdominal pain
+• Abdominal cramps

 2. Higher levels of progesterone